Methodology of the Informal Sector Enterprise Survey

 • Sales and assets

 Note that prior to 2015, the first stage sampling was done through a convenience sample approach, where a block is chosen randomly in a neighborhood of interest; enumerators then followed a path according to a predetermined set of instructions, enumerating every informal business encountered.
-Unlike the currently used two-stage sampling process, a convenience sample approach does not necessarily render a representative sample of informal businesses.
+Unlike the currently used two-stage sampling process, a convenience sample approach does not render a representative sample of informal businesses.

 All the datasets are available through the portal, including documentation on the survey implementation details.
 These Implementation Reports contain information on the fieldwork, sampling procedures, dataset structure (including variable names), as well as information specific to the survey’s implementation.